 Alcoholics Anonymous is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism.

-The only requirement for membership is a desire to stop drinking.
+- The only requirement for membership is a desire to stop drinking.
 There are no dues or fees for AA membership; we are self-supporting through our own contributions.

-“Grant us the serenity to accept the things we cannot change, courage to change the things we can, and the wisdom to know the difference.”
+God, grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.

 to carry its message to the alcoholic who still suffers.

 The legacy Unity (Body) suggests we join a homegroup and participate in the meetings.
 In early sobriety, meetings and fellowship with recovered alcoholics can help to keep a newcomer sober until they have completed their steps and found a higher power.
 The fellowship of AA is the group members and is fondly referred to as “the meeting before the meeting, the AA meeting, and the meeting after the meeting.”